Updated June 2019

 What is the Alberta Energy Regulator?

-What does the Alberta Energy Regulator do?
+What does the AER do?

 To ensure that this activity is safe, environmentally responsible, and closely managed, the Government of Alberta has granted the AER authority to